-4 Nursing Trends That We Can Expect in 2021
+4 Nursing Trends We Can Expect in 2023

-As long as healthcare facilities and hospitals are in need of staff, travel nursing, per diem nursing and other forms of temporary work will continue to prevail as a top trend.
+If healthcare facilities and hospitals need staff, travel nursing and per diem nursing will continue to prevail as a top trend.
 Travel nurse assignments typically last several weeks to several months, sending nurses to work in any state where they are licensed.
-Per diem nursing usually involves much shorter contracts and jobs are typically created to fill short-term staffing gaps or provide additional coverage during busy periods -- which is especially relevant during the pandemic.
+Per diem nursing usually involves much shorter contracts and jobs are typically created to fill short-term staffing gaps or provide additional coverage during busy periods.

 As a per diem nurse, you can be called for a same-day shift, block booking opportunities a few weeks out, or even longer contracts that include temp-to-perm and direct hire.
 Both per diem and travel nursing offer a variety of benefits and perks, including great pay, flexible scheduling options, work experience, skill enhancement, continuing education, and more.

 For a full overview about the differences, pros, and cons of per diem and travel nursing, read our article “Per Diem vs. Travel Nursing”.

 3. High pay rates and work options for nurses

 Nurses have seen nice gains in compensation rates over the years, and temporary staffing options like travel nursing and per diem nursing provide even more avenues for increased pay rates.
 This is due to the last-minute nature of the job in order to meet staff-to-patient ratios.

 Traditionally, these nurses can earn higher salaries than a permanent nurse, and the pandemic has only helped bolster the pay rates for those nurses who opt to work in crisis situations.
 Many travel nursing and per diem nursing agencies, including NurseFinders, are reporting an increase in weekly pay rates.